Note that there are two parts to the competition this year.

-If possible, all students at a school should sit the competition concurrently.
+If possible, all students at a school should sit each part of the competition concurrently.

 Should a school fail to organise the competition until a later day (it happens!) then the students from that school may still be eligible for Merit Certificates (and above), but not for monetary prizes.